Existence and asymptotic behaviour of some time-inhomogeneous diffusions: Asymptotic behaviour of solutions

 \subsection{Behaviour under the critical line: $2\beta<\alpha+1$}

-With the help of Lemma \ref{convergence_distribution} and of the comparison theorem, we shall prove that the asymptotic behaviour of equation (\ref{eqtimechangegamma3}) is related to the asymptotic behaviour of the time-homogeneous equation (\ref{criticalline}).
-By change of time, we shall obtain the asymptotic behaviour for (\ref{eqsign}).
+In the attractive case, by using similar techniques as in the proofs of theorems \ref{abovecriticallineattract} and \ref{abovecriticallinerepuls} we shall prove that the asymptotic behaviour of equation (\ref{eqtimechangegamma3}) is related to the asymptotic behaviour of the time-homogeneous equation (\ref{undercriticallinehomogeneous}).
+By change of time, we shall obtain the asymptotic behaviour for (\ref{eqsign}).\\